heroku/cli/packages/heroku-cli-plugin-certs-v5/README.md

 ## `heroku certs:auto`

-Show ACM status for an app.
+show ACM status for an app

 ```
 USAGE